 logo

-(Dizziness) Severe discomfort accompanied by nausea...
-Brain problem?
+(Dizziness) Severe pain accompanied by nausea… Brain problem?
 Ear problem?

 Severe dizziness accompanied by nausea… Brain problem?
 Ear problem?

-Benign paroxysmal positional vertigo (BPPV) accounts for 90% of dizziness caused by the inner ear.
-It occurs when a small calcium carbonate crystal (otolith) that should be in the vestibular organ moves into the semicircular canals responsible for balance function.
-Sudden, unbearable dizziness lasting for a few seconds appears, and it worsens with body movements.
+Benign paroxysmal positional vertigo (BPPV) accounts for 90% of vertigo caused by the ear.
+It occurs when stones (otoliths) normally located in the vestibular organ migrate into the semicircular canals, which control balance.
+The condition causes sudden, unbearable vertigo that lasts for a few seconds and is worsened by movement.
 Nausea may also occur.
-It is common among the elderly and women.
-Treatment involves a physical therapy called canalith repositioning procedure (Epley maneuver), which changes the head position to return the otoliths to their original place.
-About 90% of patients recover after just one treatment.
+It is more common in the elderly and women.
+Treatment involves otolith replacement surgery, a physical therapy procedure that repositions the head to return the otoliths to their original position.
+90% of patients recover after one treatment.

-If dizziness occurs after having a cold, there is a possibility of vestibular neuritis.
-The virus that infiltrates the inner ear causes inflammation, leading to problems with balance function.
-In the first one or two days after onset, dizziness can be so severe that daily activities are difficult, but it gradually improves and lasts for about three weeks.
+If you experience dizziness after a cold, you may have vestibular neuritis.
+A virus that invades the inner ear causes inflammation, disrupting balance.
+For a day or two after onset, dizziness can be so severe it interferes with daily life, but it gradually improves and lasts for about three weeks.
 Symptoms include nausea, chills, and cold sweats.
-During the first 1-2 days, symptoms are managed with medication, followed by vestibular rehabilitation therapy.
-Vestibular rehabilitation involves focusing on specific points or moving the head in various directions, and it must be continued until symptoms are alleviated.
+Medication is used to control symptoms for the first day or two, followed by vestibular rehabilitation therapy.
+Vestibular rehabilitation involves focusing on a specific area or moving your head in various directions.
+This therapy should be continued until symptoms subside.

-◇ Feeling of water in the ear and hearing abnormalities: Meniere's disease
+◇Feeling of water in the ears and hearing loss: Meniere's disease

 ============

-I think I've seen a lot of posts about benign paroxysmal positional vertigo lately..
+I think I've seen a lot of posts about vertigo recently...

 6